LTW-GCR-CSOC/csoc-installation-scripts/README.md

 ```
 #### Configuration

-Configuration settings for Canary install (such as disabling the install of OpenVAS, OSSEC, ext..) is in honeypots.sh.
+Configuration settings (such as disabling the install of OpenVAS, OSSEC, ext..) is in honeypots.sh.
-Within honeypots.sh configure the INSTALL_* parameters as needed.
+Within honeypots.sh change the INSTALL_* parameters as needed.
 The following is an example of enabling Dionaea for install and disabling Cowrie for install.
 ```
 INSTALL_DIONAEA="yes"